kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 ### Kubernetes API Server Integration

-RangeStream is gated behind a `RangeStream` feature gate in kube-apiserver (Beta in 1.37, default enabled).
+RangeStream is gated behind a `EtcdRangeStream` feature gate in kube-apiserver (Beta in 1.37, default enabled).

 The primary integration point is the watch cache initialization path.